Perched on a sign in Death Valley National Park, California, this raven (Corvus corax) is gasping in the heat. (Photo copyright © by Kaj Halberg)

 This genus with about 45 members occurs in virtually all temperate areas of the globe, with the exception of South America.
 The word raven generally applies to the largest species, although some smaller species are also named raven, including the fan-tailed raven (below).
 The words crow and rook apply to slightly smaller species.
 Members of this genus are among the most intelligent birds.

 Previously, jackdaws were also placed in this genus.
-Following genetic research, they have been moved to a separate genus, Coloeus (below).
+Following genetic research, they have been moved to a separate genus, Coloeus (above).

 Corvus corax Common raven